 In 1990, Hagel had the opportunity to pursue another area of service.
 President George H.W.
 Bush called on him to be Chief Operating Officer for the G-7 Economic Summit in Houston, Texas.

-Hagel also maintained a connection to the Vietnam Veterans Memorial as he is seen speaking at the 10th Anniversary of the dedication of the memorial in November of 1992 and later at the 25th Anniversary in 2007.
+Hagel maintained his connection to the Vietnam Veterans Memorial, participating in the 10th Anniversary of the dedication of the memorial in November of 1992 and later in the 25th Anniversary in 2007.
 His dedication to preserving the memories and honoring Vietnam veterans was a prevalent part of his career as U.S. Senator, during which he was co-chairman of the Vietnam Veterans Memorial Fund Corporate Council.
 He also attended and spoke at many different events held at the Wall as well as across the country commemorating Vietnam veterans.

 Hagel has participated in programs preserving and honoring veterans' memories as well.
 He was a participant in the History Channel's "Take a Veteran to School Day" in which he spoke to students at Lincoln High School in Lincoln, Nebraska about his experiences serving his country.
 He and Tom Hagel have also been a part of the Library of Congress's Veterans History Project which collects, preserves, and makes accessible the personal accounts of American war veterans so that future generations may hear directly from veterans and better understand the realities of war.